MakerJoseph/delani/README.md

 #### A software developers' company, Oct 2 2018
 #### By **Joseph Maker**
 ## Description
 This is a company which offers services in software development.
 They will build products according to your business vision as they work closely with you.
-Signing a contract with them will help you you achieve your business goals by building a for you amazing products.
+Signing a contract with them will help you you achieve your business goals by building for you amazing products.
 ## Setup/Installation Requirements
 * Clone repository from Github
 * Open Chrome browser